Medicare is a health insurance program for people:

 The Centers for Medicare & Medicaid Services manages Medicare:

-- Medicare Part B is medical insurance that charges premiums.
+- Medicare Part B is medical insurance.
+You pay a premium each month.

 >>Get Started with Medicare